Final report for WPDP21-016

 Goal: Educate 50 agricultural professionals and farmers through our online Grain School Course.
 Accomplished: 58 participants enrolled in the live Grain School online course, and we are packaging the course for an ongoing educational opportunity for many others.

 Goal: Educate 200 agricultural professionals and farmers through 5 Heritage Grain Field Days.
-Accomplished: In 2021, we educated 110 students in the field days and have one more field day forthcoming in 2022.
+Accomplished: In 2021, we educated 110 students in the field days.
+In July 2022 we educated 20 students during the Seed Saving and Grain Growing educational event at Work in Beauty Eco-Regenerative Learning Center.
 Participation numbers for live courses were lower than anticipated with the ongoing COVID concerns.
 However, we are hopeful the host sites will continue working with our organization and local extension agencies to open their farms up to further public visitation post-pandemic.

-Goal: Distribute 200 Heritage Grain Handbooks to agricultural professionals and farmers interested in heritage and ancient grains.
-Accomplished: The Heritage Grain Handbook is currently being designed.
-Research is still being analyzed and will be incorporated into the handbook once finished.
+Goal: Distribute 200 Heritage Grain Guidebook to agricultural professionals and farmers interested in heritage and ancient grains.
+Accomplished: The Heritage Grain Guidebook is completed and is in the process of being distributed.

 Goal: Provide seed for 20 varieties of heritage and ancient grains to 4 research sites.
-Accomplished: Completed as outlined, with all 20 varieties now being analyzed.
+Accomplished: Completed as outlined, with all 20 varieties detailed in the Heritage Grain Guidebook.

 Goal: Conduct comparative quantitative field research on 20 varieties of heritage grains from 4 research sites (height, yield, weight, and stalk nitrogen).
-Accomplished: Field results were compiled and lab results have been received; data are currently being analyzed.
+Accomplished: Field results were compiled and lab results have been received; data is included in the Heritage Grain Guidebook.

 Goal: Conduct comparative qualitative field research on 20 varieties of heritage grains from 4 research sites (lodging, pest resistance).
-Accomplished: Data are being analyzed for the three qualities identified.
+Accomplished: Data for the three qualities identified is included in the Heritage Grain Guidebook.

 Goal: Conduct comparative nutritional and baking analysis on 20 varieties of heritage grains from 4 research sites (grain protein, moisture, falling number, wet gluten, and gluten index).
 Accomplished: Lab results were received and data were analyzed.
 Please see RMSA Pup Loaves and Alveograph Analysis for more information.

 Goal: Create 4 heritage grain tutorial videos.
-Accomplished: Footage was collected at field days and field sites; videos are now in the post-production process.
+Accomplished: Footage was collected at field days and field sites; videos are available you YouTube and linked in the Heritage Grain Guidebook.

 Goal: Develop an enterprise budget and economic report for growing heritage and ancient grains in the Intermountain West.
-Accomplished: Reports are now being completed by the extension partners on this project and will be submitted with the final SARE report and integrated into the Grain Guidebook.
+Accomplished: Reports have been completed by the extension partners and are integrated into the Heritage Grain Guidebook.

 One year of data isn't enough for a final conclusion on which varieties are the best "bet" for field performance, yield, and grain quality.
 Nor does the year answer all the needs and questions bakers and chefs have on kitchen use.
 However, this study does offer a "snapshot" of the performance for this specific year.
 Qualitative data have also been valuable from growers, bakers, millers, and chefs who are now gaining experience with these grains.
 Many of these grains have not been available to them until this project commenced and as they look to the future with more hands-on interactions with these grains.
 We recognize more ongoing research is warranted for a conclusive study.
 This is especially true since only specific cereal crops were included.
 We suggest additional areas of study include: